evidentlyai/evidently/README.md

 ## What is it?
-Evidently helps analyze machine learning models during validation or production monitoring.
+Evidently helps evaluate machine learning models during validation and monitor them in production.
 The tool generates interactive visual reports and JSON profiles from pandas `DataFrame` or `csv` files.
+You can use visual reports for ad hoc analysis, debugging and team sharing, and JSON profiles to integrate Evidently in prediction pipelines or with other visualization tools.

 Currently 6 reports are available.

 ### 1. Data Drift
 Detects changes in feature distribution.